Leos Carax (France, born 1960)

 Well, I don’t know about this one.

-Annette is the latest in an increasingly long list of movies I am reviewing in which a great amount of skill and expertise has been put into the ‘look’ of the film, and it is very visually resplendant, and one feels almost unable to give it a bad review because of this.
+Annette is the latest in an increasingly long list of movies I am reviewing in which a great amount of skill and expertise has been put into the ‘look’ of the film, and it is very visually resplendent, and one feels almost unable to give it a bad review because of this.
 In Annette’s case, it is also a ‘risky’, ballsy, unusual film- a musical, no less- which throws lots of odd and off-kilter material at the audience, including the incorporation of puppetry, and stands pointedly apart from the sort of sanitised and samey movies that tend to make all the money in these mercenary times.

 It’s art.